Ohios Drunk Driving Laws

 Blood Alcohol Concentration (BAC) is a measure of the amount of alcohol in the body.
 Blood alcohol is measured directly through testing blood or indirectly through tests that use breath, urine or saliva.

 Note: Alcohol consumption affects individuals differently.
-Information provided on these pages should be viewed as generalizations only.
+Information provided should be viewed as generalizations only.